RetroShare/docs/docs/user-guide/interface.md

 ##Network
 ![network interface](../img/interface/network.png "Network")
 The Network tab shows your friend RetroShare nodes: the neighbor RetroShare nodes that are connected to you.
-You can group noed together to allow a finer level of information access, for instance to only allow some nodes to see some of your files.
+You can group nodes together to allow a finer level of information access, for instance to only allow some nodes to see some of your files.

 On the right, you will find 3 useful tabs: